toitoi-co/toitoi-generate/docs/grunt-commands.md

 Message should now be serialized JSON, instead of a colon-delimited string.
+The WebSocket endpoint has moved from `/` to `/ws`.

 Responses will be JSON.
 For all commands, a response with a `messageType` of `"message"` may be returned - these originate from the templater, and can't currently be tied to a particular operation.